 Bentley says the technology used was actually developed by NASA to create panoramas out of images taken by Curiosity as it roams around Mars.
 This is actually the second time the company has used the tech, having captured a Mulsanne on the Golden Gate Bridge last year.

-You can take a closer look at the image in the video below.
-For more detailed snaps from within the gigapixel photo, check out our gallery, and anyone keen to play a (very expensive) game of Where's Waldo can keep an eye out for the orange Flying Spur W12 S sitting on the docks of the Dubai Marina.
+For detailed snaps from within the gigapixel photo, check out our gallery, and anyone keen to play a (very expensive) game of Where's Waldo can keep an eye out for the orange Flying Spur W12 S sitting on the docks of the Dubai Marina.